+Resources can include training and capacity building to support Workers' understanding of the ASI Performance Standard V3.

-- The Entity shall ensure there are sufficient human and material resources to support the implementation of the Standard. - Consider the need for training and capacity building to support the development of knowledge and understanding of the ASI program, as needed within the organisation. - This Criterion is modelled on ISO 14001 and 45001.
-Further Guidance can be found within those documents.
+Consider the need for training and capacity building to support the development of knowledge and understanding of the ASI program, as needed within the organisation.